Chart Color Schemes

 The level of residential development activity in Woronora Heights is very low in comparison to the average area assessed nationally by AreaSearch

 Recent development has been entirely comprised of detached dwellings, maintaining Woronora Heights' traditional suburban character with a focus on family homes appealing to those seeking space.
-Population projections showing stability or decline suggest reduced housing demand pressures in the area, benefiting potential buyers.
+Population projections indicate stability or decline, which should reduce housing demand pressures, benefiting potential buyers in the area.

 Frequently Asked Questions - Development